Topographic Land Survey Software | Autodesk

 Autodesk’s model-based design approach in topographic survey software delivers accurate data that is quickly processed for automated production drafting.
 Streamlining your jobsite surveys reduces your overall project timeline.

-Digital mapping delivers an integrated framework in which to collect, manage, visualize, and analyze field data.
+Digital mapping delivers an integrated framework in which to collect, manage, visualise and analyse field data.
 You’ll be able to easily share data with other vendors or decision-makers, for improved workflow.

-The AEC Collection can meet all your survey needs, from infrastructure projects to industrial, commercial, residential, or recreational construction.

 See how Autodesk’s robust and scalable AEC Collection streamlines topographic mapping workflow and brings more efficiency to design projects.